bsauer/howto/README.rst

         ditto -V ~/Desktop/Test ~/Downloads/Test

-**Note:** Ditto will overwrite files in the detination directory with the files in the source directory.
+**Note:** Ditto will overwrite files in the destination directory with the files in the source directory.
 Therefore it might be worth using rsync instead.
 Maybe a future entry!